osmandapp/web/main/docs/user/plan-route/create-route.md

 </Tabs>

 When you open a track in *Plan a route*, if the parameters with which this route was recorded or created do not match the current ones, the tool can offer you two options to recalculate the route.
-Continue to connect the points with a straight line or attach it to the nearest available road.
+There are continue to connect the points with a *straight line* or *attach it* to the nearest available road.
-The current parameter status, the route type shown by an icon in the screen's bottom left corner, will be undefined and indicated by a question mark.
+The current parameter status, the route type shown by an icon in the screen's bottom left corner, will be undefined and indicated by a *question mark*.
 It is the one you need to press to access these settings.

 ![Plan a route snap-road-ios](@site/static/img/plan-route/plan_route_attach_andr.png)